-This course provides an introduction to abstract techniques and aesthetics of opaque painting, with an emphasis on the exploration and application of color theory and the elements and principles of design.
-Painting medium is acrylic paint.
+This course is an introduction to abstract techniques and aesthetics of opaque painting/mixed media, with an emphasis on the exploration and application of color theory and the elements and principles of design.
+Painting medium is acrylic paint and mixed media.
 No prerequisites.
 (Fall)